brain-link/scanhub/README.md

 Demo :clapper:
 --------------

-The following video shows a short demonstration of the ScanHub UI.
+The following video shows a short demonstration of the ScanHub UI (September 2023).
 You will see how to navigate through the acquisition planner, inspect an MRI sequence and start an MRI simulation on a virtual MRI scanner.
 In the end we are demonstrating how to view the DICOM image, reconstructed by our workflow engine subsequently to the acquisition.

 https://github.com/brain-link/scanhub-ui/assets/42237900/beb8edc9-04c4-4f96-83d7-d8134bd2840e